-She and co-founder Jena Wolfe, who's also her business partner at a creative agency they run together, started Piecework in an effort to create more aesthetically pleasing puzzles and to inspire people to slow down.
-Piecework sells 500- and 1,000-piece jigsaw puzzles made in the U.S., which come in boxes reminiscent of classic old games.
+She and co-founder Jena Wolfe, who's also her business partner at a creative agency they run together, started Piecework to create more aesthetically pleasing puzzles and to inspire people to slow down.
+Piecework sells 500- and 1,000-piece jigsaw puzzles made in the U.S., which come in boxes reminiscent of classic games.
 Each features a funky scene fit for framing, like a super-meta, mind-bending puzzle of a puzzle.
-But to Hochhauser and Wolfe, it's all about the process, not the end result.
+But to Rachel and Jena, it's all about the process, not the end result.

-Here are a handful of beautiful jigsaw puzzles we love that are ideal for a weekend by the fire or winding down after a busy day at work.
+Here are a handful of beautiful jigsaw puzzles we love that are perfect for winding down after a stressful day or for a fun family activity.

 Designed by Ashley Woodson Bailey whose wallpaper was featured in HGTV Urban Oasis 2017, this two-in-one puzzle has floral designs on the front and back.
 One side is matte and the other is glossy so it's easier to know which side is up when you're flipping over the pieces.